Caledonian Maritime Assets: Brodick terminal redevelopment

 CMAL completed the redevelopment of Brodick ferry terminal.
 The redevelopment included an entirely new pier with linkspan and airbridge, a second berth with concrete ramp, a new two-storey terminal building with bus station and car marshalling space.
 The old linkspan was removed and the causeway transformed into an outdoor seating area.

 Sustainable ferries study

 CMAL was commissioned to carry out a feasibility study for Scottish Enterprise to evaluate the technical and commercial possibilities of using hydrogen fuel cells to enable the development of zero-emission ferries.
-Along with Orkney Islands Council, Ballard Power Systems, Kongsberg Maritime and others, CMAL are part of the HySeas III consortium hoping to demonstrate that fuel cells can be integrated with a marine hybrid electric drive system.
-The project hopes to develop a vessel to operate between Kirkwall and Shapinsay.
+Along with Orkney Islands Council, Ballard Power Systems, Kongsberg Maritime and others, CMAL were part of the HySeas III consortium hoping to demonstrate that fuel cells could be integrated with a marine hybrid electric drive system.
+The project hoped to develop a vessel to operate between Kirkwall and Shapinsay.
 The project was completed in June 2022.